 With over ten years as a radio and television presenter, Stuart was 27 before turning to drama.
-The combination of talents lead him to be a go-to ‘in vision’ film man for pop videos and light entertainment in the mid-1980s.
+The combination of talents leads him to be a go-to ‘in vision’ film man for pop videos and light entertainment in the mid-1980s.
 Making classics like Duran Duran’s Wild Boys.
 The Kemp brothers, The Krays was the first film he co-produced.
 He appeared three times on Barry Norman’s Film Night, was a guest judge on Bruce Forsyth’s Generation Game twice, and co-presented the TV special ‘Extreme Magic, Extreme Danger’ with Ulrika Jonsson.
-The list which includes being one of the Russ Abbott’s Mad House team for a while more recently saw him on ‘Too Much TV’ with Emma Bunton.
+The list includes being one of The Russ Abbott’s Mad House team for a while more recently saw him on ‘Too Much TV’ with Emma Bunton.
 Stuart also starred, as an actor, in the twice-weekly soap ‘Radio Phoenix’ for a year, was the face of Woolworth’s classic 1980’s adverts and the voice of Safeway’s adverts for two years.
-Stuart is a free speaking entertainer with gripping, humorous, and informative stories that dramatically turn on a knife edge and have you laughing before thinking deeply.
-Never working from a script, no two after dinner talks or lectures are the same.
+Stuart is a free-speaking entertainer with gripping, humorous, and informative stories that dramatically turn on a knife-edge and have you laughing before thinking deeply.
+Never working from a script, no two after-dinner talks or lectures are the same.
 Stuart has worked on ships worldwide from the Pacific to Hong Kong, from The Black Watch to The Britannia and he has spoken at and chaired many major conferences in the UK and the USA.

 Stuart has just made his first Doris Visits film in vision, (with Jean holding the camera for the first time!).
 When in Copenhagen he decided to make a film about the footsteps of Hans Christian Andersen.
 Have a look.